liquidnya/pronouns-chat/README.md

 ## How do I use this?

-Note that there is a [StreamElements](#streamelements) and a [Streamlabs](#streamlabs) version.

 ### StreamElements

-Please see [streamelements/README.md](streamelements/README.md) for instructions on how to install this widget.
+Please see [streamelements/README.md](streamelements#readme) for instructions on how to install this custom widget on a StreamElements overlay.

 ### Streamlabs

-Please see [streamlabs/README.md](streamlabs/README.md) for instructions on how to install this widget.
+Please see [streamlabs/README.md](streamlabs#readme) for instructions on how to install this in the Streamlabs chat box widget.

 ### Standalone Version